 In relation to extensions of time IP Australia has set up a streamlined process for extension of time requests.
 Associated fees are now waived or refunded to assist those impacted by the COVID-19 outbreak.

-- From 22 April 2020, customers impacted by COVID-19 can submit a request for an extension of time based on standard wording IP Australia has made available. .
+- Customers impacted by COVID-19 can submit a request for an extension of time based on standard wording IP Australia has made available.